vasumahesh1/txnModal/README.md

 ---

 ##### modalAutoCenter
 Auto Centers the Modal based on the CSS Given to it.
-If 'top' is present then it auto-centers it Horizontally.
-If 'left' is present it auto-centers it Vertically.
+If 'top' or 'bottom' is present then it auto-centers it Horizontally.
+If 'left' or 'right' is present it auto-centers it Vertically.
 Otherwise X & Y Both are centered.

 ```js
 // Both Centering